Little-Mage/ShogiGUI-piece-sets/README.md

 The Rook and Bishop from some sets were edited slightly by me but taken from the Lichess Github.

 The bona PNGs were shared by Shogiban.

+The international plastic set was arraged and completely made by CouchTomato.